Guj: 15-day-old infant dies of COVID-19 at Surat hospital | Health

 Guj: 15-day-old infant dies of COVID-19 at Surat hospital

-A 15-day-old baby girl, who was born to a COVID-19 patient, succumbed to coronavirus at a hospital in Gujarat's Surat city, an official said on Friday.
+A 15-day-old baby girl, who was born to a COVID-19 patient, succumbed to the infection at a hospital in Gujarat's Surat city, an official said on Friday.

-The infant was born with the infection on April 1, as her mother had also contracted the disease, a statement issued by Diamond Hospital said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)